brienna/site-directed-mutagenesis-verifier/README.md

 # Site-Directed Mutagenesis Verifier (SDMV)

-SDMV quickly verifies the success of any site-directed mutagenesis.
-This program has two usage options:
+SDMV quickly verifies the success of site-directed mutagenesis with two usage options:

 1. Upload an alignment file downloaded from BLASTN.
 2. Copy and paste query sequence and reference sequence accession number (easiest).

+### To begin the program:

+Command line: `java alignmentparser.Main [mutation1] [mutation2]`

+At least one mutation argument is required, and it must be formatted in amino acid mutation notation, e.g. L547M.

-#### How to obtain a BLASTN alignment file:
+### How to obtain a BLASTN alignment file:

 Since option 1 consists of uploading an alignment file downloaded from BLASTN, you need to obtain the alignment file first.